How World Tree became partners with a world-renowned artist and designer.

 It was clear to Katrien that she had found a perfect match for her values and her work.

 “It is very easy to sculpt, by sanding or with wood tools, and for a hardwood, this is pretty amazing….
 It is also a very steady wood, it doesn’t warp and doesn’t chip, all very important for artwork, framing and furniture.”

 Katrien now intends to switch her entire production line to Empress wood, and World Tree will be her exclusive supplier.

-The timing of Katrien’s new installation at the SEC building could not be better.
+Interestingly, the timing of Katrien’s new installation at the SEC building could not be better.
 In a move with massive implications for fighting climate change, the SEC is expected to announce new regulations requiring companies listed on the exchange to make climate disclosures, the first update to disclosure requirements in over a decade.
-The move is anticipated to spur a flurry of activity, including billions more flowing to “nature-based investments” to offset carbon emissions by scores of companies aiming to achieve Net-Zero.
+The move is anticipated to spur a flurry of activity, including billions more flowing to “nature-based investments” to offset carbon emissions by scores of companies aiming to achieve net-zero.

 Watch the webinar to hear the whole story: From the day World Tree first met President Carter, to our new partnership with Voila!
 Creative Studio.
-The webinar also includes a ‘sneak preview’ of the new installation.
+The webinar also includes a sneak peek of the new installation.